Deakin-University-Computer-Society/Deakin-University-Computer-Society/README.md

 ## 👋 Hi, We're @Deakin-University-Computer-Society (DUCS)
-- 👀 We are a deakin based club thats interested in all areas of tech!
+- 👀 We are a Deakin University based club thats interested in all areas of tech!
 - 🌱 We currently are working on a few behind the scenes projects...
 - 💞️ We're looking for any deakin students to collaborate on projects which can help build your resume!
 - 📫 You can reach us by joining [our discord](https://discord.gg/rFjtaf3H4m) or email us at deakincomputersociety@gmail.com